Aurora-Landing-Page/Backend/README.md

 ### /getApprovedReceipts : GET
    - Nothing has to be encoded in the request
-   - Please note that the `number` property may not correctly reflect the number of tickets sold / participants as group purchases are counted as one irrespective of the number of tickets bought / the number of participants in that specific purchase
+   - `number` accurately reflects the number of tickets sold + the number of actual participants
    - The following additional fields are included in the response:
      ```
       {